 1. Which are the best places to visit near Gurgaon within 50 km?

-Places like Asola Bhatti, Sultanpur, Qutub Minar, and Murthal are among the most visited because they are easy to reach and don’t need much planning.
+The best places to visit near Gurgaon within 50 km, like Asola Bhatti, Sultanpur, Qutub Minar, and Murthal are among the most visited because they are easy to reach and don’t need much planning.

 2. Are there good one-day trips near Gurgaon?